mikeroyal/Arch-Linux-Guide/README.md

 [WINE(Wine Is Not an Emulator)](https://www.winehq.org) is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly, eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop.

-# Setting up a MacOS workspace
+# Setting up a macOS workspace

 [Back to the Top](https://github.com/mikeroyal/Arch-Linux-Guide/blob/main/README.md#table-of-contents)